eunnbi/algorithm/sorting/STUDY.md

 <br/>

-## Comparison vs Non-comparison
+## Comparison 🆚 Non-comparison

-1. Comparison sorting algorithms : algorithms that compare two numbers to sort them
+1. Comparison sorting algorithms : algorithms that **compare two numbers to sort them**
    - Minimum time complexity : O(NlogN)
    - O(logN!) = O(NlogN)
-2. Non-comparison sorting algorithms do not use comparison
+2. Non-comparison sorting algorithms : **do not use comparison**
-   - **Constraints**: we need to know the distribution of input number
+   - 🚧 **Constraints**: we need to know the distribution of input number
    - ex) natural numbers less than 1000
    - radix sort, counting sort